KF-Art/icewm-personal-tunning/README.md

     ctrl + alt + l
         betterlockscreen -l blur -w /path/to/your/wallpaper.png

 <code>brillo</code> also needs elevated privileges to be able to change brightness, and also we'll add an exception for it.
-You can make writable the <code>brightness</code> file of your GPU (like as I did), in order to do it without superuses privileges, but I don't know what other consequences it can have.
+You can make writable the <code>brightness</code> file of your GPU (like as I did), in order to do it without superuser privileges, but I don't know what other consequences it can have.

 <H2>Configuring IceWM Preferences</H2>
 Again, we need to create a configuration file: